fyulingi/fyulingi.github.io/VS_Code+LaTeX_Workshop.md

 }
 ```

-Now, you can enjoy your time to coding LaTeX documents in your VS Code environment.
+Now, you can enjoy your time writing LaTeX documents in your VS Code environment.

 ## Some Useful Shortcut